Can I Sue an Apartment for Personal Injury?

 In general, apartment complex landlords are responsible for the condition of the common areas.
 This can include vestibules, hallways, dumpster areas, breezeways, garages, recreational areas, stairwells, and parking lot.

 Residents are responsible for maintaining their units.
-If a resident or a visitor is injured in a unit, the tenant is usually responsible.
+The tenant is usually responsible if a resident or visitor is injured in a unit.
 One exception is when the landlord had notice of a defective condition in the unit, had the responsibility to repair it, and either did not or used faulty workmanship.
-If the repairs are shoddy or the landlord never gets around to performing them, he may be liable for the injuries that directly result.
+If the repairs are shoddy or the landlord never gets around to performing them, he may be liable for the resulting injuries.

 Find out whether you can hold an apartment landlord liable